RhetTbull/osxphotos/README.md

                                   full path of all exported files to the file 'exported.txt'.
 You can run more than one command by repeating the '--post-command'
                                   option with different arguments.
-See Post
+See also
+                                  --post-command-error and --post-function.See
-                                  Command below.
+                                  Post Command below.
+  --post-command-error ACTION     Specify either `continue` or `break` for
+                                  ACTION to control behavior when a post-command fails.
+If `continue`, osxphotos will log the error and continue processing.
+If `break`,
+                                  osxphotos will stop processing any additional
+                                  --post-command commands for the current photo
+                                  but will continue with the export.
+Without --post-command-error, osxphotos will abort the
+                                  export if a post-command encounters an error.
   --post-function filename.py::function
                                   Run function on exported files.
 Use this in
                                   format: --post-function filename.py::function